gregwell/react-sweet-state-todo-app/README.md

     - compare an app without any state management system, an app with redux and an app with react-sweet-state and draw conclusions
 2. **Redesign and apply Material-ui framework components to beautify the app.**
     - design a new Material-ui based look for the application and apply it.
-3. **Add new features to the existing app.**
+3. **Completely rebuild the app.**
-    - adding new functionality requires understanding the data flow
+    - adding new functionalities requires understanding the data flow and React multi-file project structure

 ### Table of contents: